RESIDENTIAL AND COMMERCIAL INSPECTIONS

 Lot and Drainage Components

-Many issues discovered during the course of a property inspection are quite common, such as improper electrical wiring, worn roofing, inoperable windows, plumbing deficiencies, etc. Minor issues aside, it's crucial to have a full picture view of your purchase so you can know what you're buying, and have a sense of your future expenses.
+Many issues discovered during the course of a property inspection are quite common, such as improper electrical wiring, worn roofing, inoperable windows, plumbing deficiencies, etc. Minor issues aside, it's critical to have a clear-eyed understanding of your property purchase so you can understand what you're buying, and have a sense of your future expenses.

 After thousands of inspections we've seen every possible structural configuration that a home or building can take.
 We also understand that in the inspection world ‘complacency’ is a four-letter word.
 The minute you don’t check something because you ‘know’ it’s fine.. that will very likely be the time you miss an issue with that something.